 A portion of your payments go to charity

 Through Lemonade’s Giveback program, you select a charity to benefit from your business when you sign up for a policy.
 Once a year, Lemonade donates a portion of the money you and other customers paid to the selected charities.
-Lemonade says it donated over $2.3 million through the program in 2021.
+Lemonade says it has donated over $2.3 million through the program.

 Multiple policies and riders available

 Some pet insurance companies have only a single policy, with no way to customize the coverage to your budget or pet’s needs.
 Lemonade offers multiple policy choices, including wellness plans and optional riders, so you can readily customize coverage to your needs.